Metformin and Ozempic are popular prescription drugs that are used to help people manage their diabetes.

 If you are taking metformin and Ozempic together – or if you are prescribed them in addition to insulin – it is especially important to be aware of the signs of low blood sugar (hypoglycemia).

-If you experience any of these symptoms, it’s important to check your blood sugar levels – and if you’re low, quickly bring your blood sugar back up to a normal range by eating or drinking something with carbohydrates.
+If you experience any of these symptoms, it’s important to check your blood sugar levels — and if you’re low, to quickly bring your blood sugar back up to a normal range by eating or drinking something with carbohydrates.

 Metformin and Ozempic each have their own potential side effects that are very rare, but important to know about.
-These include the risk of lactic acidosis for metformin and thyroid tumors for Ozempic.

-Clinical trials have shown that taking both at once does not increase your overall risk of experiencing serious side effects.
+Clinical trials have shown that taking both at medicines once does not increase your overall risk of experiencing serious side effects.

 It’s important to read any documents that come with your prescription and to talk about each prescription drug and its potential side effects with your doctor.